 - Disclose your Social Security number.

 - Pass a Department of Transportation physical and provide the examiner with the report or card.
-You can also request a medical waiver in some instances.

 Considering the value of a CDL and the fact that owning one opens plenty of career doors, it is no wonder the process involved for getting one is arduous.
 If you meet the basic requirements and are deemed physically fit to move on to the next level, you will have to bring out your thinking cap.